AriBlumstein/AirlineCustomerDB/README.md

 ## Functions

-To make our queries more readable, we created functions that decreased complexity for various queries.
+To make our queries more readable, we created functions that decreased their complexity.

 The various functions created accomplish the following: